 George Mason University

-George Mason University College of Visual and Performing Arts (CVPA) seeks an experienced financial management professional to serve as Director of Finance and Administration and Chief Financial Officer – CVPA.
+Reporting to the Associate Provost for Academic Initiatives & Services, the University Registrar provides strategic planning, direction and management for a staff of approximately 36 individuals on multiple campuses.
+The University Registrar must provide dynamic leadership and thoughtful administration in an environment of perennial change.
 George Mason University has a strong institutional commitment to the achievement of excellence and diversity among its faculty and staff, and strongly encourages candidates to apply who will enrich Mason's academic and culturally inclusive environment.

-For full consideration, applicants must apply for position number FA219z at http://jobs.gmu.edu; complete and submit the online application; and upload a cover letter, resume, and a list of three professional references with contact information.
+Special Instructions to Applicants: For full consideration, applicants must apply for position number FA421z at https://jobs.gmu.edu/; complete and submit the online application; and upload a cover letter, resume, and a list of three professional references with contact information.